-The audit covers KPN's business practices disclosure, the integrity of KPN's PKI operations, and KPN's compliance with this CPS and referenced requirements.
-The audit verifies that KPN is compliant with the DigiCert CP, this CPS, and any MOA between it and any other PKI.
+The annual audits cover the business practices disclosure, the integrity of the PKI operations, and compliance with this CPS and referenced requirements.
+The annual audits verifies compliance with the DigiCert CP, this CPS, and any MOA between it and any other PKI.

-The scope of KPN's annual audit includes CA environmental controls, key management operations and Infrastructure/Administrative CA controls, certificate life cycle management and CA business practices disclosure.
+The scope of the annual audits includes CA environmental controls, key management operations and Infrastructure/Administrative CA controls, certificate life cycle management and CA business practices disclosure.